Zodiac1978/tl-template-checker/README.md

 # TL Template Checker
 =============
-A WordPress that warns you about old template files in your child theme.
+A WordPress plugin that warns you about old template files in your child theme.
 Still in early development!
 Do not use on non-development sites.

 ## Why?